xdamah/swagger-xdamah-examples/README.md

 b) Am currently working with Swagger 3.0.
 The external swagger examples - are being merged in to the final swagger specifications as part of a value add in this library.
 Once this is upgraded to Swagger 3.1 this extra programmatic feature  wont be needed because 3.1 is supposed to take care of that.

 c) In the example projects also demonstrate form and multi-part form submission.
 This gets interesting especially when the forms have nested models and nested array type models.
 This is working.
 There is however room for making this a bit more flexible.
 Eg - should "." be used to traverse to a nested bean.
 What about for eg "/", Similarly more variations on how to identify indexing.
 Can be done.

-Am sure there are more limitations/WIPs.
-Hope to improve as they are seen.

 ### Any thing extra that is available here and not elsewhere? ###